 Today, the European PVC industry’s sustainability plan, Vinylplus, explicitly incorporates TNS criteria.
 Participating companies commit to addressing the core challenges identified by TNS, with progress evaluated annually.
 Hydro Polymers reduced CO2 emissions by 12.5% in three years.
 External stakeholders continue to be involved in regular dialogue and monitoring.

 Partnerships can begin with conflict.
 European PVC manufacturers have changed virtually every aspect of their operations.
 By 2012, lead stabiliser consumption had decreased by 76 per cent from 2007 levels.
 Innovative technologies now make it possible to recycle difficult-to-treat waste.
-The European PVC industry is also sharing best practices with other regional PVC associations.
+(Xanax) The European PVC industry is also sharing best practices with other regional PVC associations.